The particular Hebrews

-Israel had 12 sons (through four different women), and all the “children of Israel” are descended from the sons.
-They’re also known as “the 12 tribes of Israel,” each tribe named for each son.
+Jacob had 12 sons through four different women, and all the “children of Israel” are descended from these sons.
+These sons are also known as “the 12 tribes of Israel,” each tribe named for each son.
 In English, the sons are

 - Sons of Leah: Reuben, Simeon, Levi, Judah, Issachar, Zebulun.